Updated December 2, 2017

 Creating a Spiral Walk for Adults and Children

-Several years ago I shared a beautiful experience with a family who have four young daughters.
+Several years ago I shared a beautiful experience with a family who have four daughters.
 Their dad built a yurt, a round structure surrounded by temporary walls and a roof to protect people from the weather.
 The mom and four girls gathered rocks on their daily walks and marked a path in the shape of an infinity sign inside the yurt.
 Guests were invited to join them in “walking the spiral” with lit candles, spreading light out into the world.
 Those who completed their walk joined those waiting their turn, all humming Silent Night.

 Note: The open circle is one in which the end point does not meet the beginning, but continues outside of it creating the beginning of a spiral.
 The spiral signifies possibilities.

-A Spiral Walk For Adults:
+An Imaginal Spiral Walk For Adults:

 Now for the Children’s Spiral Walk